BII-Lab/Yeti-Project/script/monitor-external/README.txt

 3. settings.sh
-   config option for dnscap/pcapdump confiure SSH_ID as user's SSH private key such as capture interval, ethernet interface, tcp support, fragment and so on
+   config option for dnscap/pcapdump configure SSH_ID as user's SSH private key such as capture interval, ethernet interface, tcp support, fragment and so on

 4. run